 NOTICE: Install an MC on the input side of the drive when the drive should not automatically restart after power loss.
-To get the full performance life out of the electrolytic capacitors and circuit relays, refrain from switching the drive power supply off and on more than once every 30 minutes.
+To get the full performance life out of the capacitor for the control power supply and circuit relays, refrain from switching the drive power supply off and on more than once every 30 minutes.
 Frequent use can damage the drive.
 Use the drive to stop and start the motor.